michaelnwani/cohorts-challenge/README.md

     ```
 * Afterwards, you can start up the applications rails server with `rails s`,
   and proceed to localhost:3000 to examine the cohorts data in an HTML page.
-* By default, the presented cohorts data will range from the latest data that we have to 8 weeks backwards.
-There are 2 ways to override this default behavior:
+* By default, the presented cohorts data at the root URL will range from the latest data that we have to 8 weeks backwards.
+You can override this behavior by making a request to the cohorts controller's show action e.g.:
-    1. In the _cohorts_controller.rb_ file, `Cohort.challenge` accepts a default weeks argument:
     ```ruby
     # look back 12 weeks instead of the default 8:
-        @buckets_cohort = Cohort.challenge(12)
-        ```
-    2. You can change the default directly in the _cohort.rb_ model class:
-        ```ruby
-        # change the default from 8 weeks to 12:
-        def self.challenge(default=12)
+    localhost:3000/cohorts/12
     ```